manojkumar202/Poisson-blending/README.md

 ![second.png](second.png)

-## [Image reconstruction using gradients] folder contains code for construction of the any given image using only the gradients of the image.
+## [Image reconstruction using gradients] folder contains code for construction of the any given image using the second order derivative equations of each pixel of the image.